dccircuit/IGME-235-Fall-2019/projects/project-2.md

 # Project 2 - Web Service Application

-***This is the mostly final version of the Project 2 assignment.
-There may be a few small edits for clarity, but you can start working on it any time.***

 ## I. Overview

 For this project you (and, preferably, a partner) are creating a JavaScript driven Web application that utilizes a Web service.